mikzuit/fair-job-offer/README.md

 Do this and you'll be more happy looking for a job ... and safe.

-a.
+### a) Basic requirements
 For the sake of transparency, this bellow always should be given, if not, you might be wasting your time with a fake job offer.
 This is legal to ask for and they should always give to you since is public info.
+Few things that GDPR specifies for you:
+- GDPR 2016/769 in article 5 especifies data should be "collected for specified, explicit and legitimate purposes"
+- GDPR 2016/769 in article 12 especifies 1 month to keep your data but you are allowed to ask them only 2 weeks or less.
+- GDPR 2016/769 in article 13 especifies you could ask for email and name of responsable of GDPR in the company.
+- GDPR 2016/769 in article 13 especifies you could ask what they going to do with your data and when they plan to delete it.

-### Job offer essentials:
+#### Job offer essentials:

 1. Title / role
 2. Description / technical stack (check for date and browse in google)